 With the bone-chilling weather outside, it makes sense to add layers if you plan on braving the cold.
 Be sure to cover up your hands, knees, ankles, and all other exposed areas for maximum protection!

 Warm-up those muscles and continue loosening them up regularly throughout the day to keep them flexible.
 It’s a simple and easy practice for getting your blood pumping and preventing future injuries.
-Hip circles, arm swings, and high steps are just a few strong, low-impact examples of stretches you can do at home.
+Hip circles, arm swings, and high steps are strong, low-impact stretches you can do at home.

 - EAT HEALTHY & STAY HYDRATED

 Introducing more nutrient-rich foods and staying hydrated are a powerful combination in warding off the negative effects from the cold.
-Not only will they keep your bones strong and limber, but a healthy diet is also beneficial for reducing joint inflammation.
+Not only will they keep your bones strong and limber, but a healthy diet also reduces joint inflammation.

 - APPLY HEAT

 Make heating pads and warm baths your new best friends this winter—your body will thank you for it.
 Heated blankets and space heaters are also great alternatives for soothing and relaxing your muscles.